haowuintub/haowuintub/README.md

 - 🏫 I’m currently a master's student studying Planning and Operations in Transport at the [Technical University of Berlin](https://www.tu.berlin/en/).
-- 👨🏻‍💻 I’m currently working as a Student Research Assistant in Department [Transportation System Planning and Telematics](https://www.vsp.tu-berlin.de/menue/aktuelles/?no_cache=1) of the [Technical University of Berlin](https://www.tu.berlin/en/) and also as an intern at Bosch [Bosch](https://www.bosch.de/).
+- 👨🏻‍💻 I’m currently working as a Student Research Assistant in Department [Transportation System Planning and Telematics](https://www.vsp.tu-berlin.de/menue/aktuelles/?no_cache=1) of the [Technical University of Berlin](https://www.tu.berlin/en/) and also as an intern at [Bosch](https://www.bosch.de/).

 - 🌱 I’m currently learning:
 ![R](https://img.shields.io/badge/-R-3f4441?style=plastic&logo=r)